 I simultaneously longed for and dreaded spending time with Dad.
 I felt nothing.
 Something was missing.
 The beer inventory continued its steady decline and the alcohol began to take its toll.
 The more he drank, the quieter I got.
 We pretended.
-Holding his Lucky beer bottle, Dad stared at me with bloodshot eyes.
-Surely he did not recognize his own young son sitting right before him.
-His face snarling at me now as his gaze grew nastier by the second.
+Holding his Lucky Beer bottle, Dad stared at me with bloodshot eyes.
+Surely, he did not recognize his own young son sitting right before him.
+His face snarled at me now as his gaze grew nastier by the second.

 Years after Linda and Dad were gone, I mustered the courage to go visit Mom alone.
 I wanted to talk to her about Dad’s sexual abuse of Linda, and how she died in an awful way.
 But I would have to face Mom and talk about the things we pretended did not exist.
 It was Mom and Dad’s cruel version of Nancy Reagan’s “Just Say No” campaign.

-Just then, Mom turned away, sitting, with her back to me, stared at the floor with a stark, blank face.
+Just then, Mom turned away, sitting with her back to me, staring at the floor with a stark, blank face.
 She could not look at me.
 Then she softly whispered, barely audibly, “He must have been a monster.”
 My whole body went limp.
 Like a circus puppet whose strings had been cut, as my heart sank right through the floor.